 Abstract-Single-phase universal-input ac-dc converters are needed in a wide range of applications.
-This paper presents a novel power factor correction (PFC) architecture that can achieve high power density and high efficiency as a new development of the Multitrack concept [1].
-The proposed Multitrack PFC architecture reduces the internal device voltage stress of the power converter subsystems, allowing PFC circuits to maintain zero-voltage-switching (ZVS) at high frequencies (HF, 1-3 MHz) across universal input voltage range ($85V{\rm AC}$ -265 $V{\rm AC}$) and wide power range.
+This paper presents a novel power factor correction (PFC) architecture that can achieve high power density and high efficiency for grid-interface power electronics.
+The Multitrack PFC architecture reduces the internal device voltage stress of the power converter subsystems, allowing PFC circuits to maintain zero-voltage-switching (ZVS) at high frequency (1 MHz-4 MHz) across universal input voltage range (85 $V{AC}$ -265 $V{AC}$ ).
 The high performance of the power converter is enabled by delivering power in multiple stacked voltage domains and reconfiguring the power processing paths depending on the input voltage.
-This Multitrack concept is compatible with a wide range of existing design techniques for PFC systems.
-A prototype 150W, universal ac input, $12V{\rm DC}$ output, isolated Multitrack PFC system with a power density of 50W/inch3 and a peak end-toend efficiency of 92% has been built and tested to verify the effectiveness of the Multitrack PFC architecture.
+This Multitrack concept can be used together with many other design techniques for PFC systems to create mutual advantages in many function blocks.
+A prototype 150 W, universal ac input, 12 $V{DC}$ output, isolated Multitrack PFC system with a power density of 50 W/in and a peak end-to-end efficiency of 92% has been built and tested to verify the effectiveness of the Multitrack PFC architecture.